arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 1. Show the URL in the browser and explain that you deployed the site in a new deployment **slot**.

 	> **Speaking Point:** And what staging support enables inside of Azure is for you to create a new staging version of your Web app with a private URL that you can access and use to test.
-This allows you to basically deploy your application to the staging environment, get it ready, test it out before you finally send users to it.
+This allows you to basically deploy your application to the staging environment, get it ready, and test it out before you finally send users to it.

 1. Go to your Azure Website in the management portal and click **Swap**.